Artificial insemination with husband's sperm

 Some women, after insemination, present a slight discharge of the inseminated liquid at the vaginal level; this is normal, and the couple should not worry because the sperm will already be on the way to their encounter with the ovum in the Fallopian tubes.

 Some women also have light bleeding or mild abdominal distension on the day of insemination or a day later.

 In some patients, the administration of supplemental progesterone after insemination (support of the luteal phase) favors embryonic implantation and maintenance of pregnancy.
 The route of administration can be intramuscular, vaginal, or oral, according to the progesterone used and the patient’s conditions.
 The administration of progesterone is performed daily until pregnancy detection.
 If the woman is pregnant, the administration of progesterone will have to continue for at least six weeks.

 The percentage of pregnancy in each attempt fluctuates between 5 to 18%, depending on factors such as:

 - Number and mobility of spermatozoa in the initial semen sample

 - Infertility period of the couple

-The probability of pregnancy per cycle and the number of cycles to be performed depends on the diagnosis, age, sperm quality and number of follicles developed.
+The probability of pregnancy per cycle and the number of cycles to be performed depends on the diagnosis, age, sperm quality, and the number of follicles developed.

-Generally, the pregnancy rate per insemination cycle ranges about 15%.
-With respect to the number of cycles performed, most patients who are going to achieve gestation with IAH, 90% will do it in their first 3-4 cycles (accumulated rate of approximately 60%)
+Generally, the pregnancy rate per insemination cycle ranges from 15%.
+Concerning the number of cycles performed, of most patients who are going to achieve gestation with IAH, 90% will do it in their first 3-4 cycles (accumulated rate of approximately 60%)

-When artificial insemination is not successful, other techniques must be considered: more complex and more efficient assisted reproduction techniques such as in vitro fertilization.
+When artificial insemination is unsuccessful, other techniques must be considered: more complex and more efficient assisted reproduction techniques such as in vitro fertilization.